-In a recent post, 71 Reasons to Focus on Sales Enablement, we focused on that very situation and even listed several definitions—all crafted by “experts”—notable analyst firms.
+There are a lot of definitions of sales enablement, all crafted by experts—such as notable analyst firms.
 The dilemma is that their definitions are more alike than different.
 In fact, it’s very easy to read a half dozen or more and nod in agreement with every one of them.

-So what if there was a list of key ingredients or components without which you just wouldn’t have sales enablement?
-That’s the approach that one authority took, and we thought it was worth sharing.
+So, what if there was a list of key ingredients or components for sales enablement?
+Ingredients that without which you just wouldn’t have sales enablement at all?

 Of course, the effort begins with yet another definition, and—again—it seems like a very good one.
 One that would set a lot of heads to nodding affirmatively.

 Sales enablement is the process of providing the sales organization with the information, content, and tools that help salespeople sell more effectively.

 What sets this one apart, though, is the language surrounding it that gives it context and texture:

 “The foundation of sales enablement is to provide salespeople with what they need to successfully engage the buyer throughout the buying process.
 A big part of sales enablement involves equipping sales people with information they can use in sales cycles.
 This information might take the form of customer-facing content, sales best practices, and tools to name just a few examples.
 Regardless of the form the information takes, it needs to be easy to consume and reusable across the sales organization.”

 The 7 defining attributes of sales enablement

 Next comes an exploded view in the form of seven defining attributes.